Bridging the skill gap with autodidactic open education

 Some speculate that there are 1,000,000 IT jobs and 500,000 facility jobs currently vacant due to a skills gap.
 There is an even greater shortage when you combine the need for both traditional building automation and IT skill sets.
 There have been creative attempts to find, train and retain industry professionals, but these are not scalable or sustainable.
 This instructive segment will focus on the growing talent problem in the smart building industry and what it will take to fill the skills gap.

-More details here in this preview of our involvement in event
+More details here in this preview of our involvement in the event

 One of the topics for discussion will be open source education and the potential of online open source formal learning by autodidactic folks which is evolving from the valuable work being done by http://www.ecusectordwm.com/

 This reminded me of some of the editorials I had written in the past on this subject.
-This article from a Haystack Connect talks about the new bridge created by the "Millenium Makers and Hobbyists" who are poised to enter our industry.
+This article from a Haystack Connect talks about the new bridge created by the "Millennium Makers and Hobbyists" who are poised to enter our industry.
 The key takeaway?
 Open education is only possible when we open the gates of our industry.
 From the article:

 The performance and low-cost of hobbyist computers such as Raspberry Pi and Beagleboard are truly amazing, and they are already finding their way into commercial products.
 Coupled with open source software such as Sedona Framework and Project Haystack can we now achieve low or no-cost control and data modeling for our buildings?